 VR staff must be familiar with and apply both the VR-SFP and the VRSM in all decision making.
 Providers of VR services that are provided under contract must comply with content in the VR-SFP that is related to the services provided.
 Providers of VR services that are not provided through a contract are subject to the content in the VRSM that is related to the services provided.

+All services and supports provided by TWC-VR are provided for the sole purpose of achieving a competitive integrated employment outcome, as defined in CFR 361.5(c)(1).
+For more information and resources about competitive integrated employment, VR staff can refer to the Competitive Integrated Employment intranet page or email VR CIE Determinations (vr.cie@twc.state.tx.us).

-Legal Authority
+A-101: Legal Authority

 The Rehabilitation Act of 1973 as amended through P.L.
 114–95 [(Workforce Innovation and Opportunity Act (WIOA)], enacted December 10, 2015: